mitcda/raustats/cran-comments.md

 * Replaced all instances of \dontrun{} with \donttest{} in Rd-files.

-* Omitted examples for unexported functions.
+* Removed examples for all unexported functions.

 ## Test environments